June 6, 2018

-We’ve been getting emails from our readers to do a review on IKEA’s latest sofa range KIVIK.
+With the many emails from our readers to do a Kivik Sofa review from IKEA, that’s where we went on our journey.
 Interesting side-note: many IKEA fans stay more than 1 hour away from the nearest IKEA showroom!
 Filled with empathy (we stay only 30 mins away), we set out on our mission to help you test drive the new Kivik.

 Was it love at first showroom sight?
 Unfortunately, no. The display sofas on the showroom floor were bunched up like last year sandwiches.
 I eyed the Three-Seat sofa covered in Tranas Light Brown ($899) suspiciously.
 It looked nothing like the website’s picture online!
 Did you know that this particular cover looked like it was made of corduroy?
 It certainly felt like it too.
 Click on image to have a closeup look.